 “Buon giorno, Gordy!” said the Z4.
-The dental robot spoke with a thick Italian accent.
-It had the voice of Giancarlo Seiggerson, the Italian professional vid soccer player/ pop singer/ Supreme Court judge.
-Like everyone else in Italy, Giancarlo spoke flawless English, but the accent made him sound cool.
+The dental robot spoke with a thick Italian accent because it had the licensed voice of Giancarlo Seiggerson, the Italian professional vid soccer player/ pop singer/ Supreme Court judge.
+Like everyone else in Italy, the real Giancarlo spoke flawless English, but he used an accent because it made him sound cool.
 Gordy sometimes wished he could talk like that to Poppy.

 “We are almos’ out the tooth-a-paste, would you like I should order more?” the cylinder asked.
 “There’s a new brand I would-a like-a suggest.
 It’s a Milano Samba Sensation.
 It’s a like a samba inna you mouth.”